ifremer-bioinformatics/orson/README.md

 ## Support

-For further information or help, don't hesitate to get in touch with the samba developpers:
+For further information or help, don't hesitate to get in touch with the orson developpers:

 ![sebimer email](assets/sebimer-email.png)